yohannlaurendeau/MiagedFlutter/README.md

 # How to run it

 Run by using the command "flutter run --no-sound-null-safety" in the "MiagedFlutter" repository

+Run -> Edit Configurations -> ADD "--no-sound-null-safety" in Additional run args

 ## Getting Started